July 6, 2025

 It's for anyone who loves a good story, respects the history of the sport, and wants to be part of something lasting.

-We're working to have our content archive permanently by a leading Cue sports institution.
-And you'll be part of that journey with us.
+We're working to have our content archived permanently by a leading Cue Sports Institution, and you'll be part of that journey with us./

-So subscribe now.
-Follow us on your favourite podcast platform.
-And join us as we preserve the history of Pool, one story at a time.
+So subscribe now, follow us on your favorite podcast platform, and join us as we preserve the history of Pool one story at a time.

 Pool Player